-Note: In the state of Hawai'i, a cleric must also have a civil license to officiate at marriages, These civil licenses are granted by the State Department of Health and require an introductory letter from the bishop.
-(Such a license is not required for a religious convalidation of a civilly valid marriage.)
+NOTE: In the state of Hawaii, a cleric must also have a civil license to officiate at marriages.
+These civil licenses are granted by the State of Hawaii Department of Health through an online application process.
+(Such a license is not required for a religious validation of a civil marriage.)

-- 5. Blessings: From the law itself, the faculty to impart those blessings that are expressly permitted to them by the liturgical norms, including benediction of the Blessed Sacrament and blessings in the Book of Blessings (c.
+- 5. Blessings: From the law itself, permission to impart those blessings that are expressly allowed to them by the liturgical norms, including benediction of the Blessed Sacrament and blessings in the Book of Blessings (c.
 1169, § 3). - 6.
-Liturgical rites: From the law itself, you may perform all rites permitted to deacons by the liturgical books, provided that the liturgical norms are followed faithfully and with at least the presumed permission of the pastor.
+Liturgical rites: From the law itself, permission to perform all rites allowed to deacons by the liturgical books, provided that the liturgical norms are followed faithfully and with at least the presumed permission of the pastor.
 These include the celebration of rites outside Mass in the Rite of Christian Initiation of Adults, the Rite of Baptism for Children, and the Order of Christian Funerals.